ladybug-tools/spider/gbxml-viewer/r13/gv-rep-reports/README.md

 	* Root gbXML element
 	* Campus
 	* Campus Location
-		* If latitude and longitude are provided, link to call for a Google map is displayed
+		* If latitude and longitude are provided then a link to call for a Google map is displayed
 	* Campus Building
 	* Documentation (if available)

 ## Wish list / To Do

+* 2018-03-31 ~ When searching a selection list by typing, only display the list of relevant possibilities
+* 2018-03-31 ~ Any of the attributes could be buttons.
+Are there attributes where buttons would be really useful.
+* 2018-03-31 ~ We now do two specialty reports: 'Surfaces by Type + Exposed to Sun' and 'Cad Object Groups'.
+Should there be others?

 ## Issues